Phillip Island Community Energy Storage System

 • supports the network during peak demand by powering more than 8000 homes for two hours, or 700 homes for a whole day

-• helps us gain a greater understanding of how batteries fit into the broader energy transition, from coal-generated electricity to renewables
+• helps us gain a greater understanding of how energy storage systems fit into the broader energy transition, from coal-generated electricity to renewables

-• meets Victoria’s strong renewable energy targets – that by 2030, 50% of our electricity is generated by renewables and to achieve net-zero emissions by 2050.
+• helps us meet Victoria’s strong renewable energy targets – that by 2030, 50% of our electricity is generated by renewables and to achieve net-zero emissions by 2050.

 The $10 million development is a great example of our engagement and collaboration with Totally Renewable Phillip Island, the Bass Coast Shire and wider Phillip Island community during the designing and planning stages of the project.